samuelmtz2000/beIntentionalApp/docs/feature-06-streak/roadmap.md

 Phase 2 — Core UI

 - Header: general streak with today’s progress and celebration when 80%+ with no unforgiven bad.
+Integrate into the refactored `NavigationHeaderContainer`/`PlayerHeader` as the canonical header.
 - Habit list: per‑habit badges (good flame, bad shield) and 7‑day mini‑calendar markers.
 - Empty states and at‑risk states (e.g., unforgiven bad recorded today).